 - Wash the hair after at least 1-2 hours.

 How to make it:

 Regardless of the lice treatment, you try (natural or any chemical treatment), make sure to wash the clothes and towels separately, that you or your child wore during the treatment.

 Keep the hair clean and wash it at least twice a week.
 However, it is no guarantee for prevention of head lice.
 If the hair is clean, you can easily remove the lice and delay the infestation.

 Don’t share the comb.
 Use separate comb for every single member in the family.

-Regardless of the treatment you try to get rid of head lice and nits, you should regularly comb the hair daily to remove any of it that might have infested your hair.
-Also, killing and removal of nits from the hair prevents further infestation of head lice.
+Regardless of the treatment, you try to get rid of head lice and nits, you should regularly comb the hair daily to remove any of it that might have infested your hair.
+Also, killing and removal of nits from the hair prevent further infestation of head lice.